-We also established stretch objectives carrying up to 25% of additional weighting towards overall corporate goal achievement.
+We also established stretch objectives carrying 5 to 25% of additional weighting towards overall corporate goal achievement related to other opportunities of significant value.

-In early 2016, our Compensation Committee reviewed our performance against the predetermined corporate objectives and relative weightings and determined that overall we had achieved our corporate objectives for 2016 at a 65% overall level.
+In early 2017, our Compensation Committee reviewed our performance against the predetermined corporate objectives and relative weightings and determined that overall we had achieved our corporate objectives for 2016 at a 73% overall level.
 This overall achievement percentage was based on the following specific achievements: